What is a Real Trend?

 - The general increase or decline in economic activity.

-- Influx of non-English speaking workers, especially in more hazardous industries, into the UK.
+- The influx of non-English speaking workers, especially in more hazardous industries, into the UK.

 - Company budget cuts that influence safety performance.